“Love people and use things, not love things, and use people.” This can’t be said enough.

 energy—clutter, disorganization and accumulated dirt block energy

-relaxation—your home should be your sanctuary; when that’s the case, you can truly relax in your home
+relaxation—your home should be your sanctuary; a place where you can truly relax

-opportunities—letting go of things that don’t currently work in your life, allows space for new, exciting opportunities to come to you
+opportunities—letting go of stuff that doesn’t work in your life, allows space for growth

 I hope you have a peaceful week,